The Subsea Cable Becomes the AI Border

 The landing station is where oceanic infrastructure enters domestic infrastructure.
 It connects to terrestrial fiber, data centers, carriers, cloud regions, and regulated communications systems.
 It is also where states can impose license conditions, ownership scrutiny, cybersecurity requirements, physical-security standards, vendor restrictions, and national-security review.

-The FCC's 2025 submarine-cable action made the AI link explicit from the regulator's side.
-Chairman Brendan Carr announced rules intended to accelerate submarine cable buildout for AI and next-generation technologies while securing cables against foreign adversaries.
-The accompanying fact sheet said the proposed measures included presumptions of denial for certain foreign-adversary-controlled license applicants, limits on capacity leasing to such entities, covered-equipment prohibitions, and cybersecurity and physical-security requirements.
+The FCC's 2025 submarine-cable process made the AI link explicit from the regulator's side.
+In July 2025, Chairman Brendan Carr announced rules intended to accelerate submarine cable buildout for AI and next-generation technologies while securing cables against foreign adversaries.
+In August 2025, the FCC adopted a Report and Order and a Further Notice of Proposed Rulemaking.
+The adopted order streamlined parts of the licensing process while applying national-security measures such as presumptions of denial for certain foreign-adversary-controlled applicants, limits on capacity leasing, covered-equipment restrictions, and cybersecurity and physical-security requirements.
+The further notice proposed additional measures for submarine line terminal equipment, reporting, trusted technology, repair ships, and AI use in cable systems.

 Resilience Is Governance